MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/5-policy.md

 To view additional policy definitions, start the Azure Policy service in the Azure portal, select **Definitions**, then select **Kubernetes** in the **Category** dropdown list.

-## How to implement Azure Policy for Kubernetes?
+## How to implement Azure Policy for Kubernetes on connected clusters

 To implement Azure Policy for Kubernetes, you need to install an Azure Policy add-on.
 The add-on is available for each of the three supported types of Kubernetes environments.